 A few iterations later, I finally finished making that watercolor paper flower that I had been thinking about for weeks.

 I’m so excited to share this tutorial with everyone.
-The template for the purple-blue flowers in the photos is available for free in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here